dpareasy/Assignment1/README.md

 The moving policy that the robot should follow is the one presented below:
 * It should mainly stay on corridors;
 * If a reachable room become `URGENT` the robot should visit it;
-* When its battery is low it should move to the recharging position;
+* When its battery becomes low it should move to the recharging position;

 ### Assumptions ###

-For simplicity following assumptions have been considered:
+For the development of the software, the following assumptions have been considered:
 * The robot moves in a 2D environment with no obstacles;
 * The environment created can be formed by any number of corridors;
 * All the corridors contain the same number of rooms;
 * Corridor(i) is connected to corridor(i+1) and to the recharging location (which is a corridor);
-* The robot is automatically spawned in the recharging location every time the battery goes low;
+* The robot is automatically spawned in the recharging location every time the battery becomes low;
 * The corridors' timestamps `visitedAt` are not considered since their urgency requirement are different from rooms';
 * If there are no urgent rooms the robot is forced to move around corridors;